 Using water wheels like that is a combination of old-school knowledge with modern technology.
 Not Bad!

-It’s cheaper, more aesthetic and realistic than building a dam on your land.
+It’s cheaper, more aesthetic, and more realistic than building a dam on your land.

-In any case your solar system and your backup generator fails, water wheels are your ultimate back-up.
+In any case, if your solar system and your backup generator fail, water wheels are your ultimate backup.

 Docks are an essential part of your off-grid property if you are on a lake or river.